Cranial and Craniosacral

 CRANIOSACRAL TREATMENT - is a relatively recent extension of cranial work to include the spinal canal, which is enclosed in the same CSF reservoir as the cranium.
 The hydrodynamics of CSF in the spinal canal are better known than those in the cranium, because they are more easily imaged and monitored.
 Blockages to the normal CSF flow there due to Chiari malformation, spina bifida, a cyst, spinal cord tethering, space occupying lesions, trauma, or infection impair the flow immediately above and below the blockage.
 Distal to the blockage, CSF flow resumes with epidural and cord pulsation.
 In minor blockages, the flow reflects local turbulence and eddies.
 In major blockages, the flow may be stopped completely.
 Removing the blockage surgically restores the flow and eliminates the symptoms.

 Craniosacral manipulation could function in the spinal canal like cranial manipulation in the cranium to free up blockages to CSF circulation, but CSF flow in the spine is slower and less consequential than CSF movement in the cranium, and I believe that much of the clinical success from craniosacral treatment is produced by other benefits of manual manipulation of the spinal column.
-The cranium functions as the superior end of the spine, therefore holding the occiput in one hand and the sacrum in the other when a patient lies on a table enables a therapist to feel the mobility of the whole spinal column and manipulate it in various ways that can enhance its range of motion which improves intervertebral joint circulation or benefit in other ways that we don't yet understand.
+The cranium functions as the superior end of the spine, therefore holding the occiput in one hand and the sacrum in the other when a patient lies on a table enables a therapist to feel the mobility of the whole spinal column and manipulate it in various ways that can enhance its range of motion which improves intervertebral joint circulation and may also provide other benefits that we don't yet understand.